josephmontes/VAA/README.md

   - also, hand height could be a factor as players who set their hands lower might have a hard time adjusting to this type of fastball

 #### PLAYER SPOTLIGHT
-- I will look at the 26 hitters that were on both lists
+- I will look at the 21 hitters that were on both lists
-- I will divide them by the ones whos 'g_wOBA' declined from year to year
+- I will divide them by the ones whos 'g_wOBA' declined from season to season

 | game_year | player_name        | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|